grupy-sanca/dojo-toolkit/README.rst

 Features
 --------
 - Timer to determine the pilot's turn
+- Display notifications on pilot's time up, tests passed and failed
+- Dojo Semaphor through OS notifications
-- Run tests automatically and notify when people can or cannot talk
+- Run tests after each save

 How to use